Annual Quality Rule Update

 - Hospital Measure Recommendations (PDF)

 On June 22, MDH, MN Community Measurement, and Stratis Health held a public forum to present quality measure recommendations and other related information in connection with the annual update of the Quality Reporting System for the 2018 reporting year.
-The public forum provides an opportunity for interested stakeholders to comment on the recommendations and to ask questions.
+The public forum provided an opportunity for interested stakeholders to comment on the recommendations and to ask questions.

 Rulemaking Key Milestones and Timeline